BrianPea573/Analogue-Analog-Clock-Display-using-a-GC9A01-display-attached-to-an-ESP32-plus-sound/README.md

 ## STEP 2: Connect the Arduino and ESP32 for serial communication
 1. Again, there are any number of tutorials on this topic.

-## STEP 3: Download the various files and load them on your PC as follows:
+## STEP 3: Download the various files and load them on your PC within your Arduino IDE file directory as follows:
 1. In a folder called GC9A01A_Clock_ESP32_Sound_GitHub, load the following files:
     - BigBen_16bit.h
     - GC9A01A_Clock_ESP32_Sound_GitHub.ino
     - hourHand.h
     - minuteHand.h
     - NTP_Time.h
     - secondHand.h
 1. In a folder called Arduino_Clock_Chimes, load the following files:
-- folder called mp3
     - Arduino_Clock_Chimes.ino
+1. In the folder Arduino_Clock_Chimes:
+    - create a sub-folder called mp3
+1. In the sub-folder called mp3, load the following files:
+    - 0001.mp3
+    - 0002.mp3
+    - 0003.mp3
+    - 0004.mp3
+    - 0005.mp3
+    - 0006.mp3

+## STEP 4: Customise GC9A01A_Clock_ESP32_Sound_GitHub.ino
+1. Edit this file and enter your WiFi credentials (name and password)

-## STEP 4: Suggested pinouts
+## STEP 5: Suggested pinouts
 1. Below is a suggested pinout table but other pins can be used.